TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

 An image classifier may grant excessive importance to an inconsequential attribute of an input image as a result of detecting a strong correlation between the target and the attribute discovered in the training dataset.
 Such \textit{spurious} correlations can present a substantial problem in domains such as medical AI and autonomous driving, in which classification errors can cause severe consequences for humans.

 To that end, numerous methods have been proposed to reduce the classifier's reliance on the spurious features, \textit{i.e.,} to \textit{debias} the classifier \cite{GDRO, JTT, SSA, CnC, SUBG, DFR}.
-Among those, DFR \cite{DFR} was recently proposed --- it suggests collecting a small holdout dataset that has a balanced number of data samples for each group, which stands for a sub-dataset with the same spurious attribute and target label, and only retrain the last linear classification layer of a biased classifier based on the collected group-balanced holdout data.
-While shown to be very effective in debiasing a classifier, such an approach of collecting a group-balanced holdout dataset has a few critical limitations as shown in Figure \ref{fig:intro}.
-Namely, the size of the holdout set still needs to be considerable to ensure the debiasing (namely, cannot be in the regime of a few-shot setting), hence, the annotation cost for collecting the data becomes expensive.
+Among those, DFR \cite{DFR} was recently proposed --- it suggests collecting a small holdout dataset that has a balanced number of data samples for each group, which stands for a sub-dataset with the same spurious attribute and target labels, and only retrain the last linear classification layer of a biased classifier based on the collected group-balanced holdout data.
+Such a procedure is often dubbed as Last Layer Re-training (LLR) and is shown to be very effective in debiasing a classifier.
+However, such an approach of collecting a group-balanced holdout dataset has a few critical limitations as shown in \cref{fig:intro}.
+Namely, the size of the holdout set still needs to be considerable to ensure the debiasing (namely, cannot be in the regime of \textit{few-shot} setting), hence, the annotation cost becomes expensive.
 Moreover, collecting a group-\textit{balanced} dataset becomes significantly more difficult as data pertaining to the minority group is often scarce and hard to collect in the wild.
 Furthermore, as the number of classes or spurious attributes increases, the cost of collecting a group-balanced image dataset increases exponentially.